• Skip to main content

 “What should we do tomorrow?”
 I asked my girls.

-“We could go to a museum, drive to the beach, visit Walden pond.”
+“We could go to a museum, drive to the beach, visit Walden Pond.”

 Blank stares.
 Both of them looked down and shrugged.
 Neither had an opinion it seemed…I kept probing.